Common questions answered just for transfers

 Do you have scholarships for transfer students?

 YES!
+All accepted transfer students are eligible for scholarships.
 We offer two merit-based scholarships for transfer students.
-Our Transfer Scholarship is valued at $8,000/year, for up to four years.
-Our Transfer Trustee Scholarship is valued at $10,000/year, for up to four years.
+Our Transfer Scholarship is valued at $10,000/year, for up to four years.
+Our Transfer-Trustee Scholarship is valued at $12,000/year, for up to four years.
+Students who do not qualify for these scholarships receive a Regular Transfer Scholarship of $4,000/year, for up to four years.
 Please see our Financial Aid page for eligibility criteria.

 All merit-based scholarships are determined at the point of admission.
 We will include a notification of your scholarship along with your acceptance letter.